 I prepared a small Docker Compose file as an example:

-Differently of Dockerfile syntax, a docker-compose file is a YAML file.
-Each indentation mean that that line is inside the other level.
+Differently from Dockerfile syntax, a docker-compose file is a YAML file.
+Each indentation means that that line is inside the other level.
 By default, we are using 2 spaces to define an indentation.

 version: define the version of docker-compose.
 See the documentation about versions here.